Logo

 • Difficulty planning for future events

-Why does starting with the end result work so well?
+Why starting with the end result works so well

 • Visualize future outcomes